Model soups need only one ingredient: Anisotropic Scaling

 \section{Anisotropic Scaling}

-A potential critique of single-model editing is that it might collapse to simple scalar interpolation, which means effectively just finding an optimal mixing coefficient $\alpha$ for the entire weight matrix.
-We empirically verify that \methodname avoids this limitation.
-In~\autoref{fig:lambda_anisotropic}, we visualize the distribution of the learned mixing coefficients $\lambda_\text{High}^{(\ell)}$ and $\lambda_\text{Low}^{(\ell)}$ across the layers of the ConvNeXt model.
-We observe a distinct and significant separation between the coefficients, with a mean gap of approximately $0.35$ and $\lambda_\text{High}^{(\ell)}$ consistently dominating $\lambda_\text{Low}^{(\ell)}$.
-Unlike scalar interpolation methods such as Wise-FT~\cite{wortsman2022robust}, which enforce a uniform scaling factor~($\lambda_\text{High}^{(\ell)} = \lambda_\text{Low}^{(\ell)} = \alpha$) across all directions, \methodname applies anisotropic scaling.
-This allows the method to preserve the principal task-specific subspace while selectively damping the low-energy orthogonal complement.
-Furthermore, the magnitude of this separation is \textit{not static}.
-As seen in the deeper layers~(Stage 3) of~\autoref{fig:lambda_anisotropic}, the gap fluctuates significantly more than in earlier stages~(Stage 2).
-This behavior demonstrates that \methodname is adaptive; it actively reacts to the heterogeneous spectral properties of deep layers, applying a layer-specific geometric transformation that is fundamentally not achievable via fixed manual hyperparameters or simple weight averaging.
+\methodname applies genuinely anisotropic scaling across layers, rather than collapsing to the scalar interpolation of methods such as Wise-FT~\cite{wortsman2022robust}, which enforce a uniform scaling factor~($\lambda_\text{High}^{(\ell)} = \lambda_\text{Low}^{(\ell)} = \alpha$) across all directions.
+As shown in~\autoref{fig:lambda_anisotropic}, the mixing coefficients $\lambda_\text{High}^{(\ell)}$ and $\lambda_\text{Low}^{(\ell)}$ exhibit a distinct and significant separation across layers of the ConvNeXt model, with a mean gap of approximately $0.35$ and $\lambda_\text{High}^{(\ell)}$ consistently dominating $\lambda_\text{Low}^{(\ell)}$.
+This allows \methodname to preserve the principal task-specific subspace while selectively damping the low-energy orthogonal complement.
+Furthermore, the magnitude of this separation is \textit{not static}: as seen in the deeper layers~(Stage 3) of~\autoref{fig:lambda_anisotropic}, the gap fluctuates significantly more than in earlier stages~(Stage 2), demonstrating that \methodname actively adapts to the heterogeneous spectral properties of each layer --- a layer-specific geometric transformation that is fundamentally not achievable via scalar interpolation or fixed manual hyperparameters.